Surfaces of constant principal-curvatures ratio in isotropic geometry: Channel surfaces

 \subsection{Euclidean channel CRPC surfaces}

-A \emph{channel surface} $C$ is defined as the \emph{envelope} of a smooth one-parameter family of spheres $S(t)$, i.e., the surface $C$ touching each sphere $S(t)$ along a single closed curve $c(t)$ so that the curves $c(t)$ cover $C$.
-The curves $c(t)$ are called \emph{characteristics}.
+A \emph{channel surface} $C$ is defined as the \emph{envelope} of a smooth one-parameter family of spheres $S(t)$, i.e., the surface $C$ \bluevar{that is tangent to} each sphere $S(t)$ along a single closed curve $c(t)$ so that the curves $c(t)$ cover $C$.
+The curves $c(t)$ are called \emph{characteristics} \bluevar{( not to be confused with the \emph{characteristic curves} discussed in Section~\ref{sec-preliminaries})}.
 Each characteristic $c(t)$ is a circle which is a principal curvature line on $C$ (see Lemma~\ref{l-characteristic}).
 The locus of sphere centers $s(t)$ is referred to as a \emph{spine curve} and their radii $r(t)$ constitute the \emph{radius function}.
 Special cases of channel surfaces are \emph{pipe surfaces}, being envelopes of congruent spheres.

-For simplicity, we restrict ourselves to analytic surfaces.
-If $C$ is analytic (and has no umbilic points), then the family $S(t)$ is also analytic up to a change of the parameter $t$ (because the principle directions, hence the principal curvature lines $c(t)$, hence the spheres $S(t)$ analytically depend on a point of $C$).
+For simplicity, we restrict ourselves to analytic surfaces. \bluevar{(Recall that all sufficiently smooth Euclidean or isotropic CRPC surfaces are analytic.) } If $C$ is analytic (and has no umbilic points), then the family $S(t)$ is also analytic up to a change of the parameter $t$ (because the \bluevar{principal directions}, hence the principal curvature lines $c(t)$, hence the spheres $S(t)$ analytically depend on a point of $C$).
 Thus by an \emph{analytic channel surface} we mean an analytic surface which is the envelope of a one-parameter analytic family of spheres $S(t)$, i.e, a family such that both $s(t)$ and $r(t)$ are real-analytic functions.

 We would like to give a short proof of the following result by Havlíček \cite{Havlíček53}.

 \begin{theorem} An analytic channel Weingarten surface is a rotational or pipe surface.
 In particular, if an analytic channel surface has a constant ratio of principal curvatures, then it is rotational. \end{theorem}